BIOLOGY FOR LIFE

 • Announced quiz taken as a student group.
 Everyone in the group earns the same score.

-You are permitted to retake a quiz IF you score less than an 84% (A-).
-Retakes will be completed during FLEX time or at a retake session.
-Students will have up to two weeks after the quiz is returned to retake.
-Please sign up for a retake by completing this form.
-Quizzes may be retaken only one time and you can earn a maximum of 84% on a quiz retake.
+You are permitted to retake a quiz IF you score less than an 92% (an A).
+Retakes will be completed during FLEX time or at an arranged retake session.
+Students will have up until the end of quarter to retake a quiz.
+Quizzes may be retaken only one time and you can earn a maximum of 92% on a quiz retake.
+On a retake, there is an alternative minimum score of a 52% (D); this means the retake score in the gradebook will not be lower than a 52% of the points possible (even if the earned score is lower).
 You will earn the retake score up to the maximum (even if it is lower than the original).

 Tests are given once per quarter and will be patterned after the external exams given by the IB.
 They will be detailed and comprehensive, including multiple-choice, calculation problems, and essay/discussion questions.
 The test are challenging, there is no doubt.
 However, please remember that there are generous grade bands.
-In order to recognize and reward improvement over time, if a student scores higher on a semester final (Q2 and Q4), then the midterm tests (Q1 and Q3) will be marked "no count" and will not impact the final grade.
+In order to recognize and reward improvement over time, if a student scores higher on a semester final (Q2), then the midterm tests (Q1) will be marked "no count" and will not impact the final grade.

 All knowledge audits, 1-page summaries and check-in work completed throughout the course are considered class work.
-The optional supplemental reading assignment and all "above and beyond" points are added into the class work category of the grade.
+Class work assignments can not be resubmitted for a higher score.
+All "above and beyond" points are added into the class work category of the grade.

 Picture